What are the eligibility requirements to become a Nurse Aide Evaluator?

 Once you sign a contractor agreement with Credentia, you will be scheduled for a one day orientation class where Pearson VUE will provide full information on how to administer examinations in compliance with standards and regulations.

-What fees are paid to Evaluators under the program?
+What hourly rates are paid to Evaluators under the program?

-Credentia pays a fee to Evaluators for administering the written portion of the examination and also a fee for each candidate tested under the skills portion of the examination.
+Credentia pays an hourly rate Evaluators for administering the written skills portion of the examination.

 How and when do I get paid for testing events?

-Upon completion of a test event, you will submit a short online invoice through Conductor™ that will be routed to our accounting team for processing.
-Credentia issues bi-weekly ACH payments so you can expect to receive prompt payment upon submission of your completed online invoice.
+Upon completion of a test event, you will submit a short online timessheet through Conductor™ that will be routed to our accounting team for processing.
+Credentia issues bi-weekly payroll so you can expect to receive prompt payment upon submission of your completed online invoice.

 Are there other ways to earn money under the program other than administering the NNAAP™ examination?